calebjmatthews/endless-desert/concept.md

   - Furnaces initially can use reeds as fuel, then require charcoal, then lenses (as a solar furnace)
   - Nearby kingdoms:
     - North: Relatively safe traveling before sea, where many travelers come from.
 Ruins of an Egypt-inspired kingdom obsessed with the afterlife, many of which disappeared in a single event.
     - East: Salt flats?
-Large, extant China-inspired kingdom with heavy beaurocracy and centers of learning.
+Large, extant China-inspired kingdom with heavy bureaucracy and centers of learning.
     - South: River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
 Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
     - West: Mirages?
 Constant fires?
 Oceans made from glass?
 Hanging gardens?
   - Four gods: